Model validation for aggregate inferences in out-of-sample prediction: Conclusion

 \section{Conclusion}

-In this manuscript we propose adaptions to the squared error and continuous ranked probability score (CRPS) for use in multilevel regression and poststratification (MRP) settings.
-We demonstrate that this adaption correctly recovers model ordering at the population and subpopulations.
+We have consider the challenge of assessing model adequacy and selection in the case where models are being used to predict and then aggregate.
+Our specific focus is on multilevel regression and poststratification (MRP), but this challenge is relatively common across a range of fields.
+We propose adaptions to the squared error and continuous ranked probability score (CRPS) and demonstrate that this adaption correctly recovers model ordering at the population and subpopulations, suggesting a successful tool for selecting models.
 We also provide an approximate leave-one-cell-out approach for fast estimation.
 We propose a reference validation approach and a combined validation approach for use when not all cells are observed in the sample.
 Together we feel this provides encouraging progress towards MRP model validation and consider this a considerable improvement on previous model validation attempts (which do not retain correct ordering).

 This work provides evidence that failure to correctly recover model ordering is based in the sum of individual scores.
 However, our method does consistently underestimate the magnitude of the loss, which should be further investigated.
-Until a solution has been identified, the magnitude of loss should not be directly used as an approximation of loss of the true error.

-In this manuscript we have focused primarily on the simulation design proposed by \citep{kuh2022using}.
-However, future work should consider different sampling conditions and model comparisons to ensure generalisability.
-This example is severe and may not be illustrative of real world applications.
-It could be useful to consider the scoring of models with different priors.
+Until a solution has been identified, the magnitude of loss should not be directly used as an approximation of true loss, suggesting that caution should be used when evaluating model adequacy.
+This work used the simulation design proposed by \cite{kuh2022using}.
+Future work could consider different sampling conditions and model comparisons (including comparisons of different priors) to ensure generalisability as this scenario is severe and may not be illustrative of real world applications.